rhel-labs/instruqt/satellite-advanced-topics/03-rex-pull-mode/assignment.md

 Force a single errata to be detected on rhel1
 ===

-Downgrade `vim`.
+In this step, we'll downgrade `vim` in to compel Satellite to detect that at least one errata is installable on `rhel1`.
+This prepares `rhel1` for the next step where we will install errata with REX pull mode.

+Run the following command.

 ```
 dnf downgrade -y vim
 ```

-Downgrading `vim` will compel Satellite to detect that at least one errata is installable on `rhel1`.

 Apply installable errata to rhel1 using REX pull mode
 ===